ArPiRobot/arpirobot.github.io/docs/devs/buildminimage.md

 This guide details how the prebuilt Raspbian image is created for ArPiRobot robots.
 This guide exists mostly to document the image creation process, but can be followed to create a custom Raspbian image or an image with another Linux OS.

 ## Why Would I need to build an Image?
 There are few reasons to ever need a custom image.
 Most users do not need to spend the time creating their own image.
-The most common reasons for wanting to build a custom image are:
+Some reasons for wanting to build a custom image are:

 1. If you want to use or test a newer version of Raspbian that the prebuilt image uses.
 2. If you want to use a different Linux OS (not Raspbian).